ungov/ungov.github.io/pages/about.md

 ### The team

 Ungov is run by [Chris](http://uk.linkedin.com/in/clry2) and [Sophia](http://uk.linkedin.com/pub/sophia-oliver/78/6a9/628/).
-Between us we have over 20 years’ experience in the policy world, working both inside and outside government.
+Between us we have over 20 years’ experience in the policy world, and have spent time working both inside and outside government.